Alan Cockrell: Baseball career

 Cockrell's first love had always been baseball, and he was an even better outfielder than he was a quarterback.
 An All-American, he was named to the Tennessee All-Century Baseball Team in 2009.
 The San Francisco Giants made Cockrell the ninth pick overall in the 1984 MLB draft, and he chose to forgo his senior year in college and play professional baseball.

 Cockrell played in the minor leagues for thirteen years with five different organizations, including five years with the Colorado Springs Sky Sox.
 He starred for the Sky Sox and eventually became a member of the Sky Sox Hall of Fame.
 He was a replacement player in spring training in 1995 during the players' strike.
 At the end of the 1996 season, at the age of 33, he finally had a cup of coffee in the major leagues.
-He debuted for the Colorado Rockies on September 7, 1996, with a pinch hit appearance in which he struck out against All-Star closer and future National Baseball Hall of Fame member Billy Wagner.
-His first major league hit came three days later in the form of a pinch hit double off Tom Glavine against the Atlanta Braves at Coors Field.
-He had nine plate appearances for the Rockies, and retired at the end of the season.
+He debuted for the Colorado Rockies on September 7, with a pinch hit appearance in which he struck out against future Baseball Hall of Fame closer Billy Wagner.
+Cockrell's first major league hit came three days later on a pinch-hit double off Tom Glavine against the Atlanta Braves at Coors Field.
+Cockrell had nine plate appearances for the Rockies and retired at the end of the season.

 Coaching career

-His leadership skills and teaching ability, though, shone through and Cockrell spent the next few years working as a manager and hitting coach in various parts of the Colorado Rockies' development system.
+Cockrell spent the next few years working as a manager and hitting coach in various parts of the Colorado Rockies' development system.
 He returned to the MLB when he was named hitting coach for the Rockies on November 7, 2006 – his second stint, having previously served as hitting instructor the last five months of the 2002 season when Clint Hurdle was promoted to manager.
-Under Cockrell's guidance in 2007, the Rockies slugged their way to a National League Championship, leading the circuit in batting, on-base percentage, and total hits.
-Cockrell was one of four coaches let go by the Rockies after a disappointing 2008 season in which the team won only 74 games.
+Under Cockrell's guidance in 2007, the Rockies slugged their way to a National League pennant, leading the league in batting average, on-base percentage, and hits.
+Cockrell was one of four coaches let go by the Rockies after a disappointing 2008 season, when the team won only 74 games.

 On December 7, 2008, Cockrell was named hitting coach for the Seattle Mariners.
 On May 9, 2010, Cockrell the first of four coaches who were relieved of their duties alongside manager Don Wakamatsu.
 He was replaced by Alonzo Powell.

-On January 11, 2015, the New York Yankees hired Cockrell to be one of the two hitting coaches employed by them in 2015 along with Jeff Pentland.
-On November 2, 2015, Cockrell was named the hitting coach of the Yankees after the firing of Jeff Pentland.
+On January 11, 2015, the New York Yankees hired Cockrell to be one of the two hitting coaches, along with Jeff Pentland.
+On November 2, Cockrell was named the hitting coach of the Yankees after the firing of Pentland.
 Marcus Thames was hired as assistant hitting coach.
-After the 2017 season the Yankees let Joe Girardi's contract expire and hired Aaron Boone to be their next manager.
+After the 2017 season, the Yankees let Joe Girardi's contract expire and hired Aaron Boone to be their next manager.
 Cockrell's contract was not renewed after the coaching change.